loay-ashraf/RxNetworking/Docs.docc/Articles/MakingUploadRequest.md

 - That's it, you made an upload request.

-- Tip: If you need to upload a file from the disk, you can provide the file url through the `withURL` parameter to the ``HTTPUploadRequestFile`` initializer.
+- Tip: If you need to upload a file from the disk, you can provide the file url through the `withURL` parameter to the ``File`` initializer.

 - Note: If you choose to upload a file from the disk, you don't have to specify the file name as it will be extracted from the provided file url.